May 20, 2015 § 2 Comments

 I know sometimes it can feel like you’re in the middle of the ocean waving a flashlight trying to get noticed.
 When there are 50,000 projects registered with the Writers Guild every year and only half of the WGA professional writers report any income in any given year, you have good reason to feel this way.
 Everyone either has a script or is writing a script in Los Angeles.
 I know people who are not writers, but they’re working a screenplay because, “it’s fun.”
 I suppose it is fun if you don’t rely on writing to pay your bills… or you’re not trying to carve out a career in this highly competitive business.

 So, you may ask, “If I’m a writer just starting out, how can I get someone to represent me if I don’t have credits?”
 I suggest you make some noise.
 Get some HEAT!
 Have agents saying, “Why don’t I know about this writer?
 How can I read your script?”
 Now, that’s not easy to do, but you should aspire to do your best work and get noticed.
 During your journey as a screenwriter, never wait for someone to discover you.
 Get out there, hustle and network — and always keep writing.
 Also enter the top screenwriting contests to see if your talent and screenplay can really compete.
+If you win or place you can get some important forward movement.

 After college I made some noise when my script placed in the top 1% of the semi-finalists in the Academy’s prestigious Nicholl Screenwriting Fellowship as a top 20 screenplay.
 I was able to leverage that achievement into getting read by a few agents and managers.
 At least this was some type of accolade in lieu of credits.
 Agents and managers will warm to you a little easier once you have credits because it means you are a paid professional.
 My first agent took me on as a “hip pocket client.”
 That meant he didn’t sign me, but would help me shepherd my script around town because he saw its potential.
 Being a pocket client is like being on probation without the agent having to commit to you.
 If he sold my script he might have to sign me to the agency proper.
 If not, he was free to let me go.
 My agent brokered my first option deal and he received his commission.
 He still didn’t sign me, but that was okay.
 I was now a working and represented screenwriter in Hollywood.